vtex-apps/minicart/README.md

 ### Blocks API
 :construction: :construction: :construction:

-This app has an interface that describes what the rules that must a block implement when you want to use the minicart.
+This app has an interface that describes which rules must be implemented by a block when you want to use the minicart.

 ```json
   "minicart": {